 Wendy, Kim, & Christina opened Pack Tracks Country Club on September 7, 2011.

 Wendy feels she was truly meant to work with animals.
-Ever since she was young, Wendy was always found playing with animals; in fact she was bitten by a Doberman under her eye at 7.
-Now, at 34, Wendy is a renowned dog trainer and behaviorist.
+Ever since she was young, Wendy was always found playing with animals; in fact she was bitten by a Doberman under her eye at 4.
+Now, at 36, Wendy is a renowned dog trainer and behaviorist.
 She specializes in dog psychology and aggression.
 Her love for animals grows stronger every day.
 Her passion drives her to want to educate animal owners.
-With over 15 years of experience in the animal field, Wendy strives for further education.
+With over 19 years of experience in the animal field, Wendy strives for further education.
 She continually attends seminars and reads the latest materials.
-Wendy is also a nutrition consultant with over 6 years of experience.
+Wendy is also a nutrition consultant with over 10 years of experience.
 Her dream has always been to have her own store where she can educate consumers and provide the very best in quality.
-Wendy has 3 dogs (Cougar, Stryker, & Timber) and 5 cats (Phantom, Salem, Ghost, Rain, Whisper).
+Wendy has 2 dogs (Timber & Cedar) and 5 cats (Phantom, Salem, Ghost, Rain, Whisper).

 Christina Kirkwood began working with dogs in 2005.
 She has worked at several dog daycare facilities in the Farmington Valley area and is very happy to have realized her dream of owning her own daycare!
 In 2006, she started apprenticing with dog trainer Wendy Shaw.
 Christina enjoys continuing to learn about dog psychology and believes that the best place to do that is in dog daycare.
 She has adopted 4 dogs (Pebbles, Roo, Woodstock, & England) and 3 cats (Salem, Samantha, & Gigi).
 She also makes homemade dog treats and hopes to run her own dog bakery.